 This course presents a basic survey of various literary genres, including short stories, satires, essays, poetry, plays, and novels.
 Literary terminology is reviewed, and writing skills are developed with a focus on paragraph and essay development.
 Focus will be placed on developing a student's writing style through various creative and academic writing assignments.
 Essentials of grammatical forms, structure, and mechanics are reviewed.
 Students will also learn about research techniques.
-Students should enjoy their summer and read one to two selections off of the summer reading list.

-HONORS & CP REQUIRED BOOKS: Farewell to Manzanar by Jeanna Wakatsuki Houston (ISBN 978-1328742117); Twelfth Night (Folger Library Edition) by William Shakespeare (ISBN 0743482778)
+HONORS & CP REQUIRED BOOKS: Farewell to Manzanar by Jeanna Wakatsuki Houston (ISBN 9 78-1328742117); A Wrinkle in Time By Madeleine L'Engle (ISBN 0312367546) The Tempest by William Shakespeare (Folger Edition) (ISBN 9780743482837)